-- Subject landscape architectual view of the famous place Kirkstall Abbey.
+- Subject landscape architectural view of the famous place Kirk stall Abbey.

-- In the foreground your focus is the beautiful tranquil river Aire, you can see the shadows in the water made by the trees & vegetation.
+- In the foreground your focus is the beautiful tranquil river Are, you can see the shadows in the water made by the trees' & vegetation.
 To the left are 2 large trees, with bushes to the right.
-In the central background you are drawn to the Kirkstall Abbey in front profile
+In the central background, you are drawn to the Kirk stall Abbey in front profile

 - Oil on canvas.